Janine Wiedel: 1970s

-In 1973 Wiedel spent three weeks living with the Inuit of Pangnirtung on the East coast of Baffin Island in Canada's North-West Territories.
+In 1973 Wiedel spent three weeks living with the Inuit of Pangnirtung on the East coast of Baffin Island in Canada's Northwest Territories.
 She subsequently published her experience and photographs in the New Humanist magazine in 1974 and the Times Educational Supplement in 1978.

-In the early 1970s she spent five years photographing Irish Travellers, resulting in the book Irish Tinkers (1976), (a later update of this book was produced as an ibook in 2013 entitled Irish Tinkers: A portrait of Irish Travellers in the 1970s) and an exhibition at The Photographers' Gallery in London in 1974.
-She was a photographer on / contributed photography to the film Traveller (1997).
+In the early 1970s she spent five years photographing Irish Travellers, resulting in the book Irish Tinkers (1976, updated in 2013 as an ibook titled Irish Tinkers: A portrait of Irish Travellers in the 1970s) and an exhibition at The Photographers' Gallery in London in 1974.
+She was a photographer for the film Traveller (1997).

-In 1976 Wiedel was commissioned by the publishers A & C Black (UK) and Lippincott (USA), with support from the National Iranian oil company, to produce a children's educational book called Looking at Iran, ISBN 9780397317974.
-At a time of political unrest in Iran, Weidel photographed the lives of the people of Tehran.
+In 1976 Wiedel was commissioned by the publishers A & C Black (UK) and Lippincott (USA), with support from the National Iranian Oil Company, to produce a children's educational book, Looking at Iran, ISBN 9780397317974.
+At a time of political unrest in Iran, Wiedel photographed the lives of the people of Tehran.

 Classroom interaction was also one of her ongoing projects in the 1970s and 1980s.
-Wiedel was commissioned by TES (the Times Educational Supplement), Penguin Education and other educational publishers.
+Wiedel was commissioned by the Times Educational Supplement, Penguin Education and other educational publishers.
 She provided the photographs for the book A Guide to Classroom Observation by Rob Walker and Clem Adelman in 1975.
 This book was published in eReader format in 2005.
-The Classroom photographs have been archived by Four Corners Archive.
+The classroom photographs have been archived by Four Corners Archive.